Sallarid dynasty

-The Sallarid dynasty (سالاریان), (also known as the Musafirids or Langarids) was a Muslim dynasty of Daylami origin, which ruled in Tarom, Samiran, Daylam, Gilan and subsequently Azerbaijan, Arran, and some districts in Eastern Armenia in the 2nd half of the 10th century.
+The Sallarid dynasty (سالاریان), (also known as the Musafirids or Langarids) was a Shia Muslim dynasty of Daylami origin, which ruled in Tarom, Samiran, Daylam, Gilan and subsequently Azerbaijan, Arran, and some districts in Eastern Armenia in the 2nd half of the 10th century.
 They constitute part of the period in history that has been named the Iranian Intermezzo, a period that saw the rise of native Iranian dynasties during the 9th to the 11th centuries.

 Early years

 The Sallarids were Daylamites who, probably in the later 9th century, gained control of Shamiran, a mountain stronghold about twenty-five miles north of Zanjan.
 From Shamiran they established their rule over the surrounding region of Tarom.
 The Sallarids also established marriage ties with the neighboring Justanid dynasty of Rudbar.

 Muhammad bin Musafir

 In the early 10th century, the Sallarid in control of Shamiran was Muhammad bin Musafir.
 He married a Justanid and subsequently involved himself in their internal affairs.
 His harsh rule, however, eventually turned even his family against him, and in 941 he was imprisoned by his sons Wahsudan ibn Muhammad and Marzuban.